 Tessa put it back on the shelf without a second look.
 “Not today.”

-She followed Joelle around the store like an honest page girl.
-Sultrix was Joelle’s castle, at least when Bianca, their boss, wasn’t around.
-Joelle had a habit of looking over her shoulder even when it was a known fact Bianca was not on the premises, and gave the impression that she might break a rule at any given moment, although she never did.
+Joelle had a habit of looking over her shoulder even when it was a known fact that Bianca was not on the premises and gave the impression that she might break a rule at any given moment although she never did.
 What came out of her mouth could be unpredictable, but her actions, Tessa could count on.

 “Where have you been?”
 Joelle’s eyes blinked and she shook her head.
 Ever so gently, Joelle pushed Tessa toward the corner of the store to a chair surrounded by shades of hot pink and silver.

-This was Tessa’s cue for a lengthy explanation to satisfy Joelle’s undying curiousity.
+This was Tessa’s cue for a lengthy explanation to satisfy Joelle’s undying curiosity.
 Joelle turned away for supplies, hemming and hawing, followed by grunting as she pulled the snarls out of her hair.
 Tessa would have preferred Joelle to ramble about her relationship with her body, Joelle’s usual discourse when Tessa’s silence claimed too much presence.
 “My body is so mad at me today,” she’d say.
 Or, “These aches are relentless.
 My neck.
-She must not like my posture today.”
+My body must despise my posture.
+My body hates me.”

 This morning, it was Joelle who was speechless.
-Taking the spikey, round brush, Joelle tugged at the hair at the base of her neck, which provided nothing but pauses to accentuate digust and even stronger pulling.
-Her hair stuck in the brush like clods of dirt.
+Taking the spiky, round brush, Joelle tugged at the hair at the base of her neck, which provided nothing but pauses to accentuate disgust and even stronger pulling, her hair stuck in the brush like clods of dirt.

 “Splashed water on my face.”
-Tessa thought it was better than nothing.
+Tessa knew that was better than nothing.